English Spanish

 Uplifting Our Community: #MyEpilepsySDStory

-The #MyEpilepsySDStory initiative provides a space for people impacted by epilepsy in San Diego to share their personal epilepsy journey, and to see it alongside other stories from the community.
+The #MyEpilepsySDStory initiative provides a space for people impacted by epilepsy in San Diego to share their personal epilepsy journey and to see it alongside other stories from the community.
 Anyone who lives in San Diego County and is impacted by epilepsy is welcome to submit their story through our #MyEpilepsySDStory form.

 Basic Epilepsy Resources